 Enough additional courses from the following list to total, with the two required courses of the last item, at least 15 credit hours:

-Completion of any two courses from the following:
+Completion of any two science courses with corresponding labs from the following:

 USM Core Requirements